trilisser/nCoV_analysis/README.md

 * If there is a deletion, it is marked as "del".
 * If a position is not read, it is marked as "X".

-The "num_of_X" column shows a number of unread ("X") key positions (to realtively assess of read quality).
+The "num_of_X" column shows several unread ("X") key positions (to relatively  assess of reading quality).
-The three last columns show presence or absence of mutations in three especially concern positions (N501Y;	E484K;	K417N).
+The three last columns show the presence or absence of mutations in three especially concern positions (N501Y;	E484K;	K417N).

-For instance, the example "sequences.fasta" alignment contains the "mistery_sequences_3" which has "X"s in most of the key positions (in N501Y, E484K, K417N, in particular).
+For instance, the example "sequences.fasta" alignment contains the "fake_sequence_3" which has "X"s in most of the key positions (in N501Y, E484K, K417N, in particular).
 It tells us about bad sequence reading, so we cannot make reliable conclusions about that isolate.
-In turn, "mistery_sequences_5" has two remarkable substituions in 484 and 501 positions!
+In turn, "fake_sequence_5" has two remarkable substitutions in 484 and 501 positions!
 This would be cause for concern **if** the sequence was **real** (_I typed substitutions by myself for educational purposes only!_)

 Just try the example alignment!
 It is easier than it sounds :)